msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 <div style="text-align: justify">

+Here it is a list of some science-related stuff I find cool; items are presented in no particular order.
+**If you check on any item on this list, feel free to [contact me](../#contact) and let me know what you think of it!**

 ### Books on the popularization of CS, Math, Logics, and Science

 - [The Demon-Haunted World: Science as a Candle in the Dark](https://www.penguinrandomhouse.com/books/159731/the-demon-haunted-world-by-carl-sagan/), by Carl Sagan: *"How can we make intelligent decisions about our increasingly technology-driven lives if we don’t understand the difference between the myths of pseudoscience and the testable hypotheses of science?"*